sakaki-/gentoo-on-b3/README.md

 Now, we need to copy the necessary system information.
 I have provided a second version of the kernel (in `root`'s home directory) that looks for its `root` partition on `/dev/sda3` (but is otherwise identical to the one on the USB key you booted off), so you need to copy that across:
 ```
 b3 ~ # mkdir /mnt/{sdaboot,sdaroot}
-b3 ~ # mount /boot
 b3 ~ # mount /dev/sda1 /mnt/sdaboot
 b3 ~ # mount /dev/sda3 /mnt/sdaroot
 b3 ~ # mkdir /mnt/sdaboot/boot
-b3 ~ # cp /root/root-on-sda3-kernel/uImage /mnt/sdaboot/boot/
+b3 ~ # cp /root/root-on-sda3-kernel/{uImage,config} /mnt/sdaboot/boot/
 ```
-Note that this kernel will be booted *without* the button pressed down, so it needs to live in the special path `/boot/uImage` on the first partition (which is where we just copied it to, above).
+Note that this kernel will be booted *without* the button pressed down, so it needs to live in the special path `/boot/uImage` on the first partition (which is where we just copied it (along with its `config`), by means of the last command, above).

 Next, we'll set up the `root` partition itself.
 The process below isn't quite what your mother would recommend ^-^, but it gets the job done (the first line may take some time to complete):
 ```